Australian Markets Modestly Lower

 Top-Rankings

-Börse aktuell - Live TickerSignale für Friedensvereinbarung: SMI in Feiertagspause -- DAX klettert über 25'000-Punkte-Marke -- US-Börsen wegen "Memorial Day" geschlossen -- Asiens Börsen fest - Rekordhoch in Japan
+Börse aktuell - Live TickerUS-Aktienindizes erzielen neue Rekorde -- SMI geht freundlich ins Wochenende -- DAX letztlich stabil -- Asiens Börsen schliessen mehrheitlich in Grün

-Die Schweizer Börsen blieben an Pfingstmontag geschlossen und auch in den USA wurde aufgrund eines Feiertags nicht gehandelt.
-In Deutschland waren die Börsen hingegen geöffnet: Der DAX zeigte sich mit klaren Aufschlägen.
-Auch in Asien ging es zum Wochenstart aufwärts.
+Der heimische Aktienmarkt legte am Freitag zu, während der deutsche Leitindex kaum vom Fleck kam.
+Der Dow erreichte ein neues Allzeithoch.
+Die Börsen in Fernost präsentierten sich vor dem Wochenende grösstenteils freundlich.